|

 can be overwhelmed and confused during stressful times.
 Having limited

-find it helpful to have some paths for talking with children.
-This workshop
+may find it helpful to have some paths for talking with children.

-empowering children, modeling, and emotional development will be discussed
+Active listening, empowering children, modeling, and emotional development

 1.5 - 2 hours (return to topic menu) (PDF